KKamaleshKumar/grpo-lite/README.md

 uv sync
 ```

-The original `requirements.txt` was a full `pip freeze` dump of a system environment.
-It was cleaned down to only packages actually imported  or of relevance to the codebase.

-### Flash Attention 2
+Flash Attention 2 requires `--no-build-isolation` so the build process can resolve the
+existing PyTorch/CUDA installation.
+Without it, compilation fails.
+Compiles from source
+in ~15 minutes.

 ```bash
 uv pip install flash-attn --no-build-isolation
 ```

-`--no-build-isolation` is required so the build process can see the existing PyTorch/CUDA installation.
-Without it, compilation fails.
-Takes ~15 minutes to compile from source.

 ---

-## Part B: Bug Fixes in `evaluator.py`
+## Reward Function Structure

-### Bug 1 — No penalty for wrong answers
+**Fix 1 — No penalty for incorrect predictions.** Wrong answers received `0.0`, identical
+to missing format tags.
+GRPO updates are driven by relative reward differences across
+completions in a group — a flat reward surface produces near-zero advantages and kills
+the gradient signal.
+Fixed with a contrastive reward:

 ```python
 # before